kwdChan/pyscratch/docs/getting-started/4-clone-sprites.md

 ---
-title: Clone a Sprite
+title: Cloning a Sprite
 parent: Getting Started
 nav_order: 4
 ---
-# Clone a Sprite
+# Cloning a Sprite
 {: .no_toc }
 ---
 Let's create some other fishes to the game.